Keoffor/geoip-nginx/README.md

 In your self-assessment you indicated that you have experience with bash scripting and NGINX.
 Our Java consulting and dev work may get slow at times &mdash; there may be a lot of down time doing nothing.
 As such, having additional skills are competitive differentiators during the interview process.

-The purpose of this code challenge is to assess your skills with respect to bash scripting, researching information, commenting & documenting code as well as email etiquette & communication skills.
+This code challenge is "packaged" as a situational case study.
+Its purpose is to assess your skills with respect to bash scripting, configuring NGINX, researching information, commenting & documenting code as well as email etiquette & communication skills.

-A firm understanding and appreciation of NGINX is required to successfully complete this challenge.
+A firm understanding and appreciation of NGINX is required to successfully complete this case study and code challenge.

 <!-- Being a remote worker has its unique challenger.
 However, communication as a potential remote employee with our firm.
  -->

 # Evaluation and Judging Criteria

-1. Successfully completing all components of the code challenge
+1. Successfully completing all tasks in the [Code Challenge: Your assignment](https://github.com/treebright/susmitha/blob/master/README.md#code-challenge-your-assignment) section
 1. Quality and readability of your code (as well as comments)
 1. Insights as shared in your project's README.md and within your code's comments
 1. Overall attention to detail